relrod/purescript-googlemaps/README.md

 ## Example

-Assuming the use of [Pulp](https://github.com/purescript-contrib/pulp) a Google Maps project could be started like this:
+Assuming the use of [Pulp](https://github.com/purescript-contrib/pulp) a Google Maps project could be started by running these commands:

 ```Bash
 mkdir map-project